savitharaghunathan/editor-extensions/vscode/media/walkthroughs/open-analysis-panel.md

-# Start Server
+# Open Analysis Panel

-Start kai server.
-Under the hood it is using the rules-based analysis engine.
+Open the analysis panel to view and manage your analysis tasks.
+Under the hood, it utilizes the rules-based analysis engine.

 Remember to configure your analysis settings beforehand for the best results: